MythFinance/docs.myth.finance/src/rewards.md

 Platform and node runner fees are taken from the staking rewards, pre-swap.

+Swapping is triggered in one of two ways:

-Our backend systems will call the contract to perform the `ALGO`-`ASA` swap whenever a block is produced, but it is also happens automatically before minting or redeeming dualSTAKE tokens.
-This way, even if our backend systems lag behind or are offline, you can be sure that you are receiving the correct rate of dualSTAKE:ASA.
+- Our backend systems will call the contract to perform the `ALGO`-`ASA` swap whenever a block is produced
+- Automatically before minting or redeeming dualSTAKE tokens

+This way, even if our backend systems lag behind or are offline, you can be sure that the dualSTAKE exchange rate is correct.